Q: What is Amazon DevOps Guru?

 Q: Is Amazon DevOps Guru available in AWS Free Tier?

-A: Yes, AWS Free Tier includes DevOps Guru analysis of 7,200 AWS resource hours and usage of 10,000 DevOps Guru API calls per month for 3 months.
+A: Yes, AWS Free Tier includes DevOps Guru analysis of 7,200 AWS resource hours each for resource group A and B and usage of 10,000 DevOps Guru API calls per month for 3 months.

 Q: In which AWS regions is Amazon DevOps Guru available?

-A: Amazon DevOps Guru is available in the following AWS regions: US East (N. Virginia), US East (Ohio), US West (Oregon), Europe (Ireland), and Asia Pacific (Tokyo), with additional regions coming soon.
+A: Amazon DevOps Guru is available in the following AWS regions: US East (N. Virginia), US East (Ohio), US West (Oregon), Europe (Frankfurt), Europe (Ireland), Europe (Stockholm), Asia Pacific (Singapore), Asia Pacific (Sydney), and Asia Pacific (Tokyo), with additional regions coming soon.
 You can also refer to the AWS Regional Services List.